top of page

 General Information

-The Everglades is the third-largest national park in the contiguous United States after Death Valley and Yellowstone.
-The park encompasses 1.5 million acres of tropical and subtropical habitat with one of the world’s most diverse ecosystems.
-So you would expect to be overwhelmed by the park - but maybe not if you base your opinion of other National Parks in the US.
-President Harry Truman's summed it up best during his address at the Dedication of the Everglades National Park 1947.
+The Everglades ranks as the third-largest national park in the contiguous United States, following Death Valley and Yellowstone.
+Spanning 1.5 million acres, it features a mix of tropical and subtropical environments, boasting one of the planet's most diverse ecosystems.
+While you might anticipate being awed by the park, this might not be the case if you compare it to other U.S. National Parks.
+President Harry Truman captured this sentiment perfectly in his speech at the Everglades National Park Dedication in 1947.

 "Here are no lofty peaks seeking the sky, no mighty glaciers or rushing streams wearing away the uplifted land.
 Here is land, tranquil in its quiet beauty, serving not as the source of water, but as the last receiver of it.”